lakshmankumar12/nixPowerToolNotes/bashNotes.md

 # -s      create softlik
 # -f      force overwrite of link_name
 # -n      (not clear) from man: treat LINK_NAME as a normal file if it is a symbolic link to a directory
+# -T      no target directory.. treate linkname as a regular file
+          (didnt understand this yet)

 ```